gaoak/FSILBM3D/README.md

      * 0 : *KB, KS*(Bending Stiffness, Stretching Stiffness)
      * 1 : *EmR, TcR* (Elastic Modulus Ratio, Characteristic Time Ratio)

-  10. *fishnum  (fishGroup）*: The number of the solid bodies in the specific type
+  10. *fishnum  (fishGroup)*: The number of the solid bodies in the specific type

   11. *numX,numY,numZ*: Number of arrangements of multiple bodies in the x, y, and z directions   !!!!!!!!!!!